LuxLang/lux/documentation/book/the_lux_programming_language/chapter_18.md

 In the case of `Analysis` extensions, they take `(List Code)` as an input, and produce a single `Analysis` node as output.

-	By the way, _"analysis"_ is the name Lux gives to the process of type-checking.
+	By the way, _"analysis"_ is the name Lux gives to the process of type-checking and verifying program correctness.

 Here, we've got a _trivial_ extension where we take a single value, and we produce a triple of the same value.